MitocGroup/www/views/blog/posts/2016/04/building-enterprise-level-web-applications-on-aws-lambda-with-the-deep-framework.md

 ### Cleaning Up

 There are at least half a dozen services and several dozen of resources created during _deepify deploy_.
-If only there was a simple command that would clean up everything when we’re done.
+If only there was a simple command that would clean up everything when we're done.
 We thought of that and created _deepify undeploy_ to address this need.
 When you are done using todo app and want to remove web app related resources, simply execute step 4:

 4. _deepify undeploy ~/deep-microservices-todomvc_